catseye/Tamsin/doc/Tamsin.markdown

     = p

-The built-in production `eof` may be used to match against the end of the input (colloquially called "EOF".)
+The built-in production `eof` may be used to match against the end of the input.
+If there is no more input remaining, it succeeds and returns an empty string atom.

     | main = "a" & "p" & eof.
     + ap
-    = EOF
+    =

-This is how you can make it error out if there is extra input remaining.
+But if there still is input remaining, it fails.

     | main = "a" & "p" & eof.
     + apt
     ? expected EOF found 't'

-The end of the input is a virtual infinite stream of EOF's.
-You can match against them until the cows come home.
-The cows never come home.
+Note that, in both cases, `eof` doesn't consume anything.
+So if it succeeded at the end of input, and the program tries `eof` again, it will still succeed the second time, and time after time after that.

-    | main = "a" & "p" & eof & eof & eof.
+    | main = "a" & "p" & eof & eof & eof & eof & eof & eof.
     + ap
-    = EOF
+    =

 ### any ###